apache/mesos/docs/configuration.md

       --default_container_info=VALUE
     </td>
     <td>
-      JSON formatted ContainerInfo that will be included into any ExecutorInfo that does not specify a ContainerInfo.
+      JSON-formatted ContainerInfo that will be included into any ExecutorInfo that does not specify a ContainerInfo.
       <p/>
       See the ContainerInfo protobuf in mesos.proto for